NuevoFoundation/workshops/content/english/sql_workshop/activity12/_index.md

 ### All the guests are here!
 We need to find the Inventor before it's too late!

 Everyone is having a good time at the party!
 The inventor has also arrived, now we need to figure out who the inventor is!
-No one knows what the inventor looks like, but the Dear Leader has given you hints on how to find the inventor!
+No one knows what the inventor looks like, but the Leader has given you hints on how to find the inventor!

 ### Task 12: Display the entire database called "people" so we can look at all the attendees.
 {{%notice tip%}}